NotOriginal333/SocialNet/README.md

 **Notes**

 * Auth is powered by **djangorestframework-simplejwt**.
-* All endpoints go through the Flask proxy (localhost:5000), which forwards requests to Django (localhost:8000).
+* All endpoints go through the Flask API Gateway (localhost:5000), which forwards requests to Django (localhost:8000).

 ### 5. Media and Image Handling